Bolmstead/Task-Manager-Frontend/README.md

 - [React Bootstrap] - UI boilerplate for modern web apps
 - [JSON Web Tokens] - A way to securely transmit information between parties
 - [UUID] - Tool to create unique ID's
-- [Firebase] - Databse used to store files
+- [Firebase] - Database used to store files

 The Backend technologies utilized are: